 #YouTube TV Plans (2026)

 YouTube TV raised its base plan to $82.99/month in early 2026.
-That gets you 130-148 channels (varies by market), unlimited cloud DVR with 9 months of storage, and 3 simultaneous streams.
+Google’s official blog confirms that the full base plan now includes 130-148 channels (varies by market), unlimited cloud DVR with 9 months of storage, and 3 simultaneous streams.

 New this year: YouTube TV introduced genre-based tiers for subscribers who don’t need everything: